for Windows and Linux

 - use this button to delete a selected toolchain.

-- use this button to navigate towards the top of the list.
+- use this button to move the selected toolchain up in the list.

-- use this buttons to navigate towards the bottom of the list.
+- use this button to move the selected toolchain down in the list.

 Select the preferred environment from the drop down list: